Student Association for Interpreter Development

 Danny Frank helped establish SAID in 2008.
 He is a nationally certified ASL Interpreter with a Bachelor of Arts Degree in Communication studies from the University of Minnesota and a Certificate in ASL Interpreting from Riverside City College.

-Danny has provided Interpreting services since 2009 in three states: California, Arizona, and Minnesota where he currently lives.
+Danny has provided Interpreting services since 2009 in three states: California, Arizona, and Minnesota.
 Danny and has experience in Performing Arts, Postsecondary, Community, and Video Relay Services.

 Danny works with SAID as the Practicum Agency Representative where he coordinates student interpreting requests and is the Admin for the SAID website.